Key takeaways

 • Sensor.
 The sensor itself has two states— open or closed.

 • Control panel.
 A door sensor control panel serves as the “brains” of the entire system.
-Use the control panel to add and remove sensors or see which doors are open.
-You can upgrade this panel or connect it to other electronic hardware to enable features like integrations and remote unlocking.
+You can use it to add and remove sensors or see which doors are open.
+You can also upgrade this panel or connect it to other electronic hardware to enable features like integrations and remote unlocking.

 • Connection.
-To send information to the control panel, sensors can use either a wired connection or a wireless network, like WiFi or Bluetooth.
-Wireless door sensors are easier to install, but they might not be as reliable as their wired counterparts.
+Sensors can use either a wired connection or a wireless network, like WiFi or Bluetooth, to send information to the control panel.
+Wireless door sensors are easier to install but might not be as reliable as their wired counterparts.

 Watch how ButterflyMX works: